-If you’ve gone through the process of becoming an in-network provider with a number of insurance companies, I am sure you can’t wait to put this new credentialing to use and start filing claims for your clients.
-The first step in filing a claim starts with filing out a CMS 1500.
+If you’ve gone through the process of becoming an in-network provider with a number of insurance companies, then the next step is to learn how to bill insurance payers for your services.
+While there is a learning curve to insurance billing, the first step to filing an insurance claim starts with a CMS 1500.

 What is a CMS 1500?

-- Client personal information, such as name, date of birth, gender, address, along with their relationship to the Insured
+- Client Personal Information: This includes all the basics you would get on an intake form, such as name, date of birth, gender, address, and relationship to the Insured.

 - Insurance Policy Information

-Pro Tip: Healthie makes filling out CMS 1500’s a breeze with our in-platform CMS 1500 form creator.
-Ask for the information you need from your client right during the intake form process and Healthie’s CMS 1500 creator will auto-fill each new form after the first time you’ve created it!
-Healthie’s CMS 1500s are compatible with clearinghouses such as Office Ally to make filing a claim easier than ever.
+Pro Tip: Healthie makes filling out CMS 1500’s a quick task with our in-platform EHR and CMS 1500 form creator.
+Ask for the information you need from your client during the intake form process and Healthie’s CMS 1500 creator will auto-fill each new form after the first time you’ve created it.
+Healthie’s forms are compatible with clearinghouses such as Office Ally to make filing a claim easier than ever.

-Once you have filled out your CMS 1500, you must submit it to a clearinghouse.
+Once you have filled out your CMS 1500, you typically will submit it to a clearinghouse.
 A clearinghouse is a third party company who handles your CMS 1500s and coordinates with the insurance company to pay for your services.
 Clearinghouses are often digitized nowadays, and tend to act as a central way to keep track of your claims and update you on their status.
-With Healthie, you can note the status of a claim in our system to keep you in the loop!

 If you don’t have a clearinghouse yet, here is a list of popular ones to help get your research started:

 With your EHR platform, claim generation tool and clearinghouse in place, you’re ready to start submitting CMS 1500 claims to your insurance payer.
 Claims processing times depend on whether you’ve submitted electronically or via mail, and can vary among insurance companies.
 In general, your claim can be processed in as little as a few days, to as much as a few weeks.